kristiyan-velkov/mac-os-bulgarian-phonetic-keyboard/README.md

    - Open `System Preferences > Keyboard > Input Sources`.
    - Click the `+` button and navigate to the "Others" section at the bottom of the list.
-   - Look for **Bulgarian Phonetic KV** and click "Add" to select it as one of your input methods.
+   - Look for **BG - Phonetic** and click "Add" to select it as one of your input methods.

 ## Usage

-After restarting your Mac and adding the keyboard layout, select **Bulgarian Phonetic KV** from the input source options in your system menu bar to start using it.
+After restarting your Mac and adding the keyboard layout, select **BG - Phonetic** from the input source options in your system menu bar to start using it.

 ## Developer Support: